comp1100/comp1100.github.io/_sources/workshops/Week_2_team_dynamics.md

 With team values having been identified, chosen and ranked, discuss and write up a short 1 page sample of a team contract:

 - [ ] The contract should outline the standards that are expected to be met by all team members.
 - [ ] Use the core values to serve as a foundation for your contract.
 - [ ] You are free to come up with rules of conduct, conflict resolution, communication and other team obligations, but these are just examples.
 - [ ] If you are having trouble coming up with a team contract, do some research on team contract templates and adapt them to your needs.

-Team contracts serve as insurance for team conflict resolution and issues.
-They may never be used in a cohesive and well integrated team, but are invaluable when issues arise.
+Team contracts serve as insurance for team conflicts and issues.
+They may never be used in a cohesive and well-integrated team, but are invaluable when issues arise.

 If you are struggling, you can use the core values to serve as a foundation for the document.
 Remember, focus on verbs / behaviours.